BradleyA/git-TEST-commit-automation/hooks/README.md

   - Run <TEST_CASE>

-SDLC (software delivery lifecycle). two hooks

-to assist with running something and then checking the outpu

-# git-TEST-commit-automation

-The strategy of these scripts is to assist with running something and then checking the output, or exit code.
-Did this something function as designed?
-Did

 **PASS** or **FAIL**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)